gelatodigital/vrf-contracts/README.md

 Some small difference lie in the setup required to make the W3F work depending on which use-case is being targeted.

-1. For the Gelato VRF to work, the `GelatoVRFConsumerBase.sol` contract has to be implemented correctly in the contract that should request and use the random number.
+1. For the Gelato VRF to work, the `GelatoVRFConsumerBase.sol` contract has to be inherited in the contract that should request and use the random number.

 2. For the Chainlink Compatible VRF the `VRFCoordinatorV2Adapter.sol` contract has to be deployed.
 Each user has to deploy its own instance of the adapter.
 This can be easily achieved through the `VRFCoordinatorV2AdapterFactory.sol` factory contract, which also needs to be deployed on every supported chain.